 Cons of trainers as your music festival shoes

 - Get wet and they might be ruined

 - Cheap trainers won’t have the support you need for such distances

 5. Mid-sleep toilet emergencies

 I always take a pair of sliders to wear at night if I need to dash to the toilet.
 I sleep in socks at festivals so flipflops just aren’t practical and it can take too long to get your boots on properly when you want to dash out quickly.

-They’re actually pretty fashionable these days anyway, so totally works.
 You can shop sliders at Amazon.